2014 kidnapping and murders of Israeli teenagers: Violent Israeli reactions

 On the night of 1 July a Palestinian family registered a complaint at police concerning an attempt to kidnap their child, 10-year-old Moussa Zalum, on Shu'fat's main street in Jerusalem.
 At the time, they reported, he was walking with his mother and brother when a car stopped and people tried to pull him into the vehicle.
 The child managed to wriggle free, and the car sped off.

 After the bodies of the three boys were found, settlers attacks on Palestinians in the West Bank were reported.
 Settlers from Tel Rumeida in Hebron were in the streets, attacking Palestinians and internationals.
 The Border Police stormed the hill towards the gathered crowd of Palestinians and internationals, exploded a sound grenade and injured a Palestinian in the following clash.

 On 2 July a 16-year-old Palestinian from Shu'fat camp, Mohammed Abu Khdeir, was killed; preliminary results from the autopsy suggest he was burnt alive.
 The boy's family believes the killing to be an act of revenge from Jewish settlers for the murder of the three Israeli teenagers.
 Netanyahu urged a swift inquiry into the "reprehensible murder" and called on people to respect the rule of law.

 On the evening of 3 July, Palestinians of Shu'fat reported to the Israeli police that four settlers from Pisgat Zeev had attempted to kidnap a 7-year-old local child, and had fled on being thwarted.
 On Friday Palestinians of Osarin near Nablus in the West Bank complained that one of them, 22-year-old Tariq Ziad Zuhdi Adeli, had been sprayed with a gas by settlers, abducted in a car, taken outside the village and then sustained injuries from a hatchet attack to his legs.

 Three days later, a video was aired, that appeared as the beating up of 15-year-old American citizen Tariq Abu Khdeir by Israeli security forces.
 Tariq, a second-cousin of murdered Mohammed Abu Khdeir, is a student who attends Universal Academy of Florida high school in Tampa, Florida.
 Israeli authorities then detained Tariq.
-The US State Department has called for "a speedy, transparent and credible investigation and full accountability for any excessive use of force."
+The US State Department called for "a speedy, transparent and credible investigation and full accountability for any excessive use of force."
 Israeli Border Police started an official investigation on 5 July.

 Palestinian president Mahmoud Abbas, defying widespread popular Palestinian support for the kidnapping as a means of securing the release of Palestinians held in Israeli jails, criticized the action, saying the youths must be returned, and that Palestinian Authority security was cooperating with Israel to try to locate them.
 Abbas' office released a statement condemning the kidnapping and the Israeli response of raids and arrests.
 At US urging, Abbas was working closely with Israel to coordinate the search for the teens.
 A PA spokesman stated that holding Palestinian authorities responsible for kidnappings in Area C of the West Bank, where Israel exercises full military control and prohibits a Palestinian police presence places the PA in an impossible position.